Skip to navigation Skip to content

 Satisfactory progress in a course

-A student can still qualify for YA as a full-time student during the temporary incapacity as long as they remain enrolled and continue to make satisfactory progress in their course.
+A student can still qualify for YA as a full-time student during a temporary incapacity if they continue to make satisfactory progress in their course.

 Youth Disability Supplement (YDS)